eledot/Blitwizard/README-libs.txt

+This file contains required license information on libraries used by the blitwizard game engine.

-This README should be shipped with all blitwizard builds that statically link the dependencies (which is the default for the regular builds from the website).
+This README file should be shipped with all blitwizard builds that statically link the dependencies (which is the default for the regular builds from the website).
+Alternatively, show the following information in a 'credits' or 'about' screen in your application.

 Blitwizard contains Speex, libogg and libvorbis/libvorbisfile (xiph.org):